 Contents Section Recommendation Response and action Responsible official Completion date OIG Comment (e) The MoHP/EDCD should retain all the reports relating to Technical Assistance for future reference.
 Documentation of work done is critical in confirming the outputs from the areas of intervention.
-The records can also be used by the different stakeholders to understand how support is enhancing capacity within the Ministry. (f) Discussions should be held with GF Secretariat Comment on Country Response: The Global Fund Secretariat will follow up implementation of this recommendation to ensure that an amendment to the MoU MoHP/DoHS/EDCD has already sent one letter to WHO to provide all the technical documents for future reference.
-Report compilation and achieving is complete. / Resident Representative July, 2010 WHO on how to reduce the current lead time taken in delivering products for program implementation.
-Although the lead time of delivering some of the products for program is longer, but the program is not being effected due to sufficient buffer stock.
-Director EDCD / Resident Representative WHO July, 2010 Ministry of Health and Population - Tuberculosis grants Recommendation 10 (Significant) The transition plan from the PMU arrangement to the Ministry should address the disparity in remuneration packages between PMU and Ministry staff.
+The records can also be used by the different stakeholders to understand how support is enhancing capacity within the Ministry. (f) Discussions should be held with WHO on how to reduce the current lead time taken in delivering products for program implementation.
+GFSecretariatCommentonCountry Response:The Global Fund Secretariat willfollow up implementation of thisrecommendation to ensure thatan amendment to the MoUMoHP/DoHS/EDCDhasMoHP/DoHS/EDCDhasall the technical documents forfuturereference.Reportcompilationandachievingiscomplete.
+Director EDCD / Resident Representative WHO Director EDCD July, 2010 July, 2010 program is not being effected due to sufficient buffer stock.
+Ministry of Health and Population - Tuberculosis grants Recommendation 10 (Significant) The transition plan from the PMU arrangement to the Ministry should address the disparity in remuneration packages between PMU and Ministry staff.
 PMU was established in 2008 to support implementation of additional components of new STOP TB Strategy, adopted by NTP in 2006, as well as management of Global Fund grants.
 NTP is going to review Director, NTC July 2010

 Contents Section Recommendation Response and action Responsible official Completion date OIG Comment Ministry of Health and Population - Tuberculosis grants Recommendation 11 (Significant) NTC should also secure VAT exemption status for SRs.
 NTC should also formally communicate to the districts the tax-exemption status of Global Fund grants and the relevant guidelines for compliance.
 VAT general ledgers should be maintained at the PMU for future recovery from GoN.
 Negotiations with MoF and other stakeholders, regarding the availability of a VAT budget, should be documented and expedited. human resource situation of the programme including PMU during early 2010.
 PMU staff are recruited on one year-contract as per rules and regulations of Consultancy Act of the Nepal Government (Consultancy Service Act defined in the Financial Act and regulation 2065 NFY).
 All staff contracted using Global Fund resources are according to the Government rules as per the 'Act' mentioned earlier.
 NTC has discussed this with CCM Secretariat and MoHP Legal Officer.
-The application for tax-exemption was sent to the MoF in October 2009, but we have not received a response to date.
+The application for tax- exemption was sent to the MoF in October 2009, but we have not received a response to date.
 In addition to this, we are also maintaining VAT details of PR and SRs.
-GF Secretariat Comment on Country Response: The VAT exemption for SRs has Director/ Under Secretary (Accounts) July 2010 Comment not been obtained as yet.
-Going forward, an effective and time
+GF Secretariat Comment on Country Response: The VAT exemption for SRs has not been obtained as yet.
+Going forward, an effective and time Director/ Under Secretary (Accounts) /PMU Section July 2010